SymbolixAU/mapdeck/README.md

 devtools::install_github("SymbolixAU/mapdeck")
 ```

+## Access Token

+Mapdeck uses [Mapbox maps](https://www.mapbox.com/), and to use Mapbox you need an [access token](https://www.mapbox.com/help/how-access-tokens-work/).

 ## Basic Use

+Create a public scopes token `'your token'` beginning with pk.
+This token allows you to read data from the Mapdeck API.

 `mapdeck(token = 'your_token')` will give you a map.
 You then start adding layers by using one of the various `add_*()` functions.

 ```r
 url <- 'https://raw.githubusercontent.com/plotly/datasets/master/2011_february_aa_flight_paths.csv'

 flights <- read.csv(url)
 flights$info <- paste0("<b>",flights$airport1, " - ", flights$airport2, "</b>")